DavidMertz/RegEx_Puzzles/book.md

 \newpage

 This match pattern is indeed possible to write as a regular expression.
-We need to use back references to check it, but those are a standard feature of reqular expression engines.
+We need to use backreferences to check it, but those are a standard feature of regular expression engines.

 ```python
 pat = r'((\w+\b)(?!.*\2\b)\W*)+'
 ```

-As well as the back reference, we use a negative lookahead assertion.
+As well as the backreference, we use a negative lookahead assertion.
 That is, the basic thing being matched is `(\w+\b)\W*)+`.
-That is to say, match one or more alphanumeic characters `\w` followed by a word boundary.
+That is to say, match one or more alphanumeric characters `\w` followed by a word boundary.
 That "word" might be followed by zero or more non-alphanumeric characters.
 Then overall, match one or more repetitions of that general pattern.